Switchable Cascaded Inputs for High Gain Channel

 Parallel/Cascade Switch Installed

-It's not pretty but it works great.
+It's not pretty but it works great--this is a very cool mod.

 I'm very happy with the cascaded channel mod.
 I can dial in tube overdrive distortion on the Gain channel even at low Master volume levels and the Bright Hi channel is completely 5E3 Deluxe.
 You can also dial the Gain volume down and get a normal sounding Normal Hi and Lo tone.